 an administrative review.

-Notice of intent to refuse the application: If supporting documentation is missing, the counsellor will give you an explanatory notice of intent to refuse the application.
-You will then have 60 days to provide the proof requested.
-If you do not provide the necessary proof within this timeframe, your application will be refused without further notice.
+- Intent to refuse: If supporting documentation is missing, the counsellor will give you an explanatory notice of intent to refuse the application.
+You will then have 90 days to provide the proof requested.
+If you do not provide the necessary proof within this timeframe, your application will be refused.
 You will then have the possibility to submit a request for an